sgodanas/nxt_graphs_usd/Example.md

-# How to guide for the usd library
+# The usd library

-The usd library graphs are built up with a few layers that each hold some core node for building up usd assets.
+The usd library graphs are built up with a few layers that each hold some core node for building usd assets and files.

 These single nodes when combined(parented or strung together) can build more complicated usd concepts.
 Please see the examples in this git repo